flutter/website/get-started/codelab/index.md

 <ol markdown="1">
 <li markdown="1"> You can easily change an app's theme by configuring
-    the `ThemeData class`.
+    the ThemeData class.
 Your app currently uses the default theme, but you'll be changing the primary color to be white.

 Change the app's theme to white by adding the highlighted code to MyApp: